- Access to premises

 - sexual offences often occur in circumstances where there is unlikely to be any physical signs of an offence having occurred.

-Amendments to section 23 of the Evidence Act provide requirements for assessing the competency of a witness who is a person with a cognitive impairment (and children), including the presumption of competence to give evidence.
-It allows for persons with a cognitive impairment, who are not competent to give unsworn evidence, to be considered competent to give evidence about another fact to which a question relates, that the witness can understand and to which his or her answer can be understood.
-(See also: Chapter 4*3 Sexual Offences.)
+Amendments to section 23 of the Evidence Act provide requirements for assessing the competency of a witness who is a person with a cognitive impairment (and children), including the presumption of competenceto give evidence.
+It allows for persons with a cognitive impairment, who are not competent to give unsworn evidence, to be considered competent to give evidence about another fact to which a question relates, that the witness can understand and to which their answer can be understood.
+(See also Chapter 4.3: Sexual Offences.)

 Amendments to the Evidence Act will require the court to explain to a person with a cognitive impairment considered competent to give evidence under section 23: